Our students are the technologists, surveyors, and engineers of tomorrow.

 Engineering Technology and Surveying Engineering (ETSE)

 ETSE education places an emphasis on the practical “hands-on” application of engineering principles and methods.
 ETSE graduates have employment opportunities in areas such as renewable energy systems, electronics and computers, networking, information systems, cyber security, product and systems development, manufacturing, technical and project management, construction, transportation, facilities planning & operation, and testing.

 Our department not only provides a unique academic program, but also offers students opportunities to engage in creative activities and community outreach with their professors and fellow students.
-From building bridges in foreign countries with Aggies without Limits (formerly Engineers Without Borders); engaging in community projects with student designed and surveyed corn mazes for the annual The Mesilla Valley Maze; to designing, building and racing concrete canoes with the Concrete Canoe Team or mini-Baja ATV; our students help to build a stronger community both inside and outside of the department.
+From building bridges in foreign countries with Aggies without Limits (formerly Engineers Without Borders); engaging in community projects with student designed and surveyed corn mazes for the annual The Mesilla Valley Maze; to designing, building and racing concrete canoes with the Concrete Canoe Team or the mini-Baja ATV; our students help to build a stronger community both inside and outside of the department.
 Students excel in rising above and beyond their potential not only as professionals but as successful and contributing members of society!

 What is Engineering Technology (ET)?

-Although many of our graduates persue graduate degrees, Engineering Technology education focuses primarily on the applied aspects of science and engineering aimed at preparing graduates for working in their field.
+Although many of our graduates persue graduate degrees, Engineering Technology education focuses primarily on the applied aspects of science and engineering aimed at preparing graduates for working in their field at really good salaries.

 Engineering technology programs are characterized by their focus on application and practice with an approximately 60/40 mix of theory and laboratory experience.
-All the faculty hold technical masters or doctoral degrees and importantly, have significant industrial experience – worked in industry – many are registered professional engineers.
+All the faculty hold technical masters or doctoral degrees and importantly, have significant industrial experience (actually worked in the industries they teach) with many registered professional engineers.

 Graduates from these ABET accrediated programs have a wide range of careers and job positions open to them because they know how to analyze a problem, and more importantly, they know how to fix the problem.
 Linking theory and application, our students take the ideas and needs in an ever-changing world of engineering & technology, and make them a reality.
 Hands-on courses offer our students experience in both the academic and real-world settings.